brontosaurusrex/brontosaurusrex.github.io/_posts/2017-10-22-ubuntu-17-10-now-with-gnome-shell.md

 ## long path to failure

 So where did it all start?
+How did 'we' came to this?

 - HID [https://en.wikipedia.org/wiki/Human_interface_guidelines](https://en.wikipedia.org/wiki/Human_interface_guidelines) doesn't exaplain anything and it's certainly as easy to apply to almost any DE/wm, a buzz word.
 - Convergent Desktop : Didn't happen, apple knew it all along. [https://www.linux.com/news/why-convergent-desktop-so-important-linux](https://www.linux.com/news/why-convergent-desktop-so-important-linux)

+I'd like to belive that good people just followed the wrong path, but I can't.

 Inside Ubuntu i'd like to see convergence between cli and desktop, for example knowing what my deafult text editor is called or file-manager.